NullTale/VolFx/README.md

 Tested with 2022.2, 2023.2 Web

 * extended version on the [AssetStore](https://assetstore.unity.com/packages/tools/particles-effects/volfx-270928)
-* for visual effects control recomended use with [ScreenFx](https://assetstore.unity.com/packages/tools/camera/screenfx-270814)
+* visual effect can be controlled via timeline using [ScreenFx](https://assetstore.unity.com/packages/tools/camera/270814)
 * can use effects from [PostArt](https://github.com/NullTale/PixelationFx) project as render passes

 ## Features